PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-10 04:29:30
+Last updated: 2024-04-10 04:30:03
-Random Quote: The most beautiful woman in the world has urgent need of my axe.  -  Victarion Greyjoy.
+Random Quote: One does not speak unless one knows. - Din Djarin